YellowFlash13N/Surrogate-modelling-of-distillation-column/README.md

 4. To run this script successfully, ensure that FOSSEE.dwxmz is located in the exact directory specified in the notebook.

 # Execution Instructions
-1. Open DWSIM v9.0.5,  go to `File > Open`, and select `FOSSEE.dwxmz` to view the base flowsheet and thermodynamic setup.
+1. Open DWSIM v9.0.5,  go to `File > Open`, and select `Benzene_Toluene_Column.dwxmz` to view the base flowsheet and thermodynamic setup.
-2. To run the data generation script successfully, ensure that `FOSSEE.dwxmz` is located in the exact directory specified in `Dataset_Generation.ipynb`.
+2. To run the data generation script successfully, ensure that `Benzene_Toluene_Column.dwxmz` is located in the exact directory specified in `main.ipynb`.
 Run all cells to launch the COM-bridge and generate a new CSV.
-3. Open `Model_Training.ipynb` and run the cells.
+3. Open `main.ipynb` and run the cells.
 The script is instructed to load `DWSIM_ML_Dataset.csv` directly from the same folder to train the models and output metrics.
 4. Load the `.pkl` files using `joblib`.

 # Key Results